hanxuejun123/CLDR/README.md

 # CLDR
-Code for CLDR
+Code for CLDR.
 Run run.sh to get results.